nonapod/couchlib/README.md

 A couchdb interface for nodejs using the http module.

-**Please note this is by no means a finished library, only a means for me to track this while I build my new site, with a customised couchdb connector, so this will be updated frequently while I tweak things.**
+**Please note this library is in a very early phase of development, 2 days from me writing this to be precise!
+I decided to code my own couchdb connector to use in my future projects, including a new personal app I'm writing at the moment.
+Please don't expect to much of this just yet.**

 To get a basic usage out of this in its current state, you can try the following: